Employment contract for expats in the Netherlands: what should you pay attention to?

 No, this is not mandatory.
 Check whether this is included in your contract.

-4. What if my employer does not extend my contract?
+4. What if my employer does not renew my contract?

-Then you are entitled to a transition allowance, unless you resign yourself.
+Then you are entitled to transition compensation, provided you do not resign.

 5. Can I have my contract reviewed before I sign?

-Yes, at Arslan Advocaten we check employment contracts and point out risks and areas for improvement.
+Yes, at Arslan Advocaten we review employment contracts and point out risks and areas for improvement.

 Share this message